 In December 2002, we entered into a secured senior credit facility with a group of banks, providing us with a \$100 million revolving credit line and a \$50 million synthetic lease that contains the same financial covenants as the revolving credit line.
 In March 2004, we amended the secured senior credit facility to extend the maturity through March 2006 and adjusted several covenant requirements.
 In January 2005, we amended the revolving credit line and the synthetic lease agreement to reflect the Certance acquisition.
 The revolving credit line was amended to increase the line from \$100 million to \$145 million and to adjust covenant requirements.
-The amount we can borrow under the revolving credit facility is limited by the amount of accounts receivable and inventory.
-As of June 29, 2005, \$139.1 million of this revolving credit line is available. \$27.4 million was committed to standby letters of credit, of which \$25 million secured our obligation to the lessor under our synthetic lease (see below and Note 14 "Commitments and Contingencies").
+The amount we can borrow under the revolving credit facility is limited by the amount of accounts receivable and inventory. \$27.5 million was committed to standby letters of credit, of which \$25 million secured our obligation to the lessor under our synthetic lease (see below and Note 14 "Commitments and Contingencies").
+In October 2005, Quantum amended and restated the revolving credit line to extend the maturity to October 2008, adjust covenant levels, and adjust the fee structure.
+These covenant changes were effective as of our second quarter fiscal year 2006.

-Borrowings under the revolving credit line bear interest at either the London interbank offering rate (LIBOR) with option periods of one to nine months or a base rate, plus a margin determined by a leverage ratio.
-As of June 27, 2005, there were no borrowings under the revolving credit line.
+Borrowings under the revolving credit line bear interest at either the London interbank offering rate (LIBOR) with option periods of one to nine months or a base rate, plus a margin determined by a senior debt to earnings before interest, taxes, depreciation and amortization ("EBITDA") ratio.
+As of September 26, 2005, there were no borrowings under the revolving credit line.
 The credit facility is secured by a blanket lien on all of the assets of Quantum and contains certain financial and reporting covenants, which we are required to satisfy as a condition of the credit line.
 There is also a cross default provision between this facility and the synthetic lease facility such that a default on one facility constitutes a default on the other facility.
-As of June 27, 2005, we were in compliance with all of the credit line covenants.
+As of September 26, 2005, we were in compliance with all of the amended and restated agreement covenants signed in October 2005.